mkorpela/kopipasta/README.md

 I had a bug that setup.py did not have all the dependencies.
 I wanted to make things easier:

 1. `kopipasta -t "setup.py should take requirements from requirements.txt" requirements.txt setup.py`
-2. Moved to the most service that provides the best LLM currently.
+2. Opened the service that provides the best LLM currently.
-3. Pasted the prompt to the chat.
+3. Pasted the prompt to their chat.
 4. Reviewed the first message and typed "Proceed".
 5. Got back the code that fixed the issue.